Lauren Roeser '15

-As an undergraduate, Bingham knew she wanted to pursue a career in art education but felt she needed to establish herself as an artist before she could learn anything about teaching.
+As an undergraduate, Roeser knew she wanted to pursue a career in art education but felt she needed to establish herself as an artist before she could learn anything about teaching.

 "I entered college as an art lover with very average artistic abilities," she said.
 "Salve's art department certainly helped me identify as a professional artist and gave me the confidence to continue my artistic journey, but this time in the classroom."

-Bingham said her art lessons are largely inspired by projects she completed during her time at Salve.
+Roeser said her art lessons are largely inspired by projects she completed during her time at Salve Regina.
 "I wish every one of my high school students could continue their art education at Salve," she said.
 "If they did, they would be guaranteed a uniquely personal and collaborative relationship with their professors, a hugely inspirational art-making space, and an environment where they are always encouraged to freely explore their own artistic interests."

 Casey Devaney '17